sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 ## Overview

-SIRIUS 6 ships with a Graphical User Interface.
+SIRIUS 6 comes equipped with a comprehensive Graphical User Interface.
+Here's a breakdown of the key components and their functions.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/gui_marked.png" | relative_url }})